Pilipets/Cold-Objects-Detection-openj9/README.md

 PDF results can be viewed at https://github.com/Pilipets/Pilipets-Cold-Objects-Detection-openj9/blob/master/results/final_results/h2_no_decay.pdf

 ## TODO:
-Look for the todo.txt of the repo.
+Look for the TODO.md of the repo for the details and thoughts regarding the steps below.

+- Add more representative workloads;
+- Define object decay/coldness metric formula;
+- Implement the logic for JIT;
+- Measure performance overhead;